kij-exe/ArcRelay/backend/API_SPECIFICATION.md

 Retrieves wallet information and aggregated USDC balances for the authenticated user.

-Each user has one Circle wallet per supported blockchain: `ETH-SEPOLIA`, `BASE-SEPOLIA`, and `ARC-TESTNET`.
+Each user has one Circle wallet per supported blockchain: `AVAX-FUJI`, `HYPEREVM-TESTNET`, and `ARC-TESTNET`.

 **Headers:**
 ```